jctierney/HTTPServer/README.md

 - Ensure logging is thread safe
 - Handle docroot command line option
 - Look into persistent connections
+- Threading each individual request?
+(Not required, but it might help)

+####Other features:
+- Create a cache for storing the files in memory.
+- Configuration (INI) file for the HTTP server (it could load its default settings from this file)

 ###NOTE
 Currently the server defaults to C:\www\ as its root folder.
 You will need to create this folder if it doesn't already exist.